RoboJackets/software-training-old/projects/week_1/Instructions.md

 new_tag.id = tag_array_msg->tags[i].id;
 ```

+**Tip:** `i` in the above snippet should be replaced with whatever you named the variable being incremented in your for loop.

 Finally, at the end of the loop body use `push_back()` to add `new_tag` to the `new_tags` vector.

 ### 2.7 Transform tag position

 We now have two transformations we need to apply to our tags.
 The first we grabbed for you from the ROS TF system (which we'll cover in detail later).
 This is `camera_to_base_transform`, which transforms things from the camera's conventional frame to the robot's base frame.
-The second transform, `camera_optical_to_conventional_transform` is the rotation transformation you created in the `getRotationMatrixForOpticalFrame()` function.
+The second transform, `camera_optical_to_conventional_transform` is the rotation transformation you created in the `getTransformationMatrixForOpticalFrame()` function.
 Our objective is to transform all of the tag detections from the camera's optical frame to the robot's base frame, so we need to apply both of these transformations to the position and orientation of each tag.
 In this section, we'll handle the position.

 Let's start by creating a homogeneous vector for our tag's position.
 In the body of our for loop, after the `new_tag.id = tag_array_msg->tags[i].id;` line, declare a variable of type `Eigen::Vector4d`, named `position`.
 Initialize `position` by passing, to its constructor, the x, y, and z coordinates from the old tag's pose, and 1 for the final element.
 That will look like this: